 Asset Division and Divorce Attorneys Discuss When Miles and Benefits Can be Divided

 Frequent Flyer Miles will generally be considered martial property if they are accrued during a marriage.
 However, there are certain rewards programs which explicitly state that points and miles are non-transferrable in the case of a divorce.
 There may also be situations where spouses may both use a frequent flyer account which is held under just one individual’s name.
 This may entitle the non-owning spouse to distribution as well.

 Employment Benefits division will really depend on the nature of the benefits in question and how and when they were acquired.
 Benefits like stock options and profit sharing will generally be eligible for equitable distribution while health insurance and vacation may not.
 In such potentially complex financial situations, working with a qualified and experienced divorce attorney is essential.

 Contact our Employee Benefits and Miles Division Attorneys Today

 At Jacobs Berger, our employee benefits and frequent flyer miles division attorneys understand that no two divorces are exactly alike.
 For this and many other reasons, we take the time to understand your individual needs and concerns going into divorce proceedings and tailor our legal approach around that reality.
 This unique approach to divorce law has allowed us to deliver great results for our divorce clients from local Morris County communities and across all of Northern New Jersey.
 Our attorneys concentrate on securing a solid legal, financial, and emotional foundation for our clients and their families.

-If you or a loved one have any questions or concerns regarding the division of complex assets including frequent flyer miles or employee benefits during a divorce, please contact us online or through our Morristown, NJ offices by calling (973) 447-3943 today for a comprehensive and confidential case assessment with one of our qualified and experienced divorce attorneys.
+If you or a loved one have any questions or concerns regarding the division of complex assets including frequent flyer miles or employee benefits during a divorce, please contact us online or through our Morristown, NJ offices by calling (973) 447-3943 today for a strategic planning session with one of our qualified and experienced divorce attorneys.